 Talk in the US.
 She freelanced locally for

 Jo-Anne has published five best-selling novels, has been shortlisted for the M-Net Book Prize, and was nominated for the prestigious Impac International Dublin Literary Award.
-Her first book was chosen as a Dillon's Debut in London, to be showcased as an "outstanding first novel" and she has twice been nominated for the Sunday Times Literary Award.
+Her first book was chosen as a Dillon's Debut in London, to be showcased as an "outstanding first novel" and has twice been nominated for the Sunday Times Literary Award.
 Her first novel, The Innocence of Roast Chicken, was originally published by Headline Review in the UK, and has recently been rereleased as one of the prestigious Picador Africa Classics collection.

 Richard is one of South Africa's best-known writing trainers and scriptwriters with a writing career spanning 50 years.
 He is a sought-after mentor and story consultant.
 Currently, he is a partner in All About Writing.
 He writes a weekly motivational blog for writers and readers.

-A former journalist and editor with the Rand Daily Mail, he has conceived, shaped and written scores of documentaries and corporate presentations that include Clem Sunter's High Road/Low Road scenarios, the Nedbank scenarios of the early 1990s, and more recently a McKinsey presentation.
+A former journalist and editor with the Rand Daily Mail, he has conceived, shaped, and written scores of documentaries and corporate presentations that include Clem Sunter's High Road/Low Road scenarios, the Nedbank scenarios of the early 1990s, and, more recently, a McKinsey presentation.

 Between 1973 and 1984 he edited

-Successful Salesmanship, a trade magazine that boasted the highest paid circulation of any in the country.
-He was a founding member of Endemol South Africa, served as Creative Director for the company, and conceived and wrote factual television programmes including the business programme Boardroom Dancing.
-He has also given presentations, and run workshops, on the strategic and persuasive power of story for Barclays.
+Successful Salesmanship, a trade magazine that boasted the highest-paid circulation of any in the country.
+He was a founding member of Endemol South Africa, served as Creative Director for the company, and conceived and wrote factual television programmes, including the business programme Boardroom Dancing.
+He has also given presentations and run workshops on the strategic and persuasive power of story for Barclays.

-He is skilled at weaving factual messages into narrative and developed the concept of the Soul City series of educational television series.
+He is skilled at weaving factual messages into a narrative and developed the concept of the Soul City series of educational television series.
 He headed the team that developed a ground-breaking series of radio dramas for the NGO Love/Life.
-Richard has written for – or headed the writing teams of – many of country's most popular daily dramas from Isidingo and Isibaya to Scandal and S'gudi S'naysi.
+Richard has written for – or headed the writing teams of – many of the country's most popular daily dramas, from Isidingo and Isibaya to Scandal and S'gudi S'naysi.